-The David B. Falk College of Sport and Human Dynamics Research Center, in collaboration with the Dean’s Office, awards seed grants on a competitive basis to assist faculty with completing preparatory work for research projects that have a high likelihood to compete for external funding.
-While priority is given to proposals from new junior faculty, the competition is open to all David B. Falk College of Sport and Human Dynamics faculty.
+The David B. Falk College of Sport and Human Dynamics Dean’s Office, in collaboration with the Falk College Research Center, awards seed grants on a competitive basis to assist junior faculty with completing preparatory work for research projects.
+In addition, the Sport and Human Development Institute awards an annual seed grant on a competitive basis and is open to all David B. Falk College of Sport and Human Dynamics faculty.

 Course Load Reduction and Pre-tenure Research Leave